VO2Group/Starter/README.md

 * `compile`: Compile the application
 * `store`: Submit the application

-> For example to build iOS platform project, use `fastlane ios compile`
+> For example to build iOS native project, use `fastlane ios compile`

 Check [fastlane][5] files for more information: [Appfile][25], [Fastfile][26].